Note: This file is about 140K in size so may take a few seconds to load,

 a thousand years to the great Muslim historians At-Tabari

 and Ibn Sa‘d, among others.
-This would seem to accept
+This would seem to accept the

 idea of intermediaries and at the same time the validity